 This guide explains how you can:

-The library buys only a few copies of each required textbook.
+The library has some required textbooks and buys only a few copies of each.
 Textbooks can only be borrowed for 3 hours at a time.
 It's best to purchase your own copy of all required books from the bookstore.

 Librarians sometimes use a very particular language.
 We don’t mean to confuse you.
 This list will help you understand some of the library terms used in this guide and that you may encounter when speaking to library staff.

 The same as "issuing" or "charging" a library item.
 To borrow books for a specific period of time at no cost.

 A call number is a series of numbers and letters that is a book's address on the shelf.
 Each book has a call number.
 Call numbers also keep books on similar topics close together on the shelves.
 In the library catalogue, it is listed under "Shelf Location."
 See the Borrow Books section of this guide for more information on how to read a call number.

 The library catalogue is the library search engine.
 You use it to search for books and ebooks.